 About the course

 Do you have experience in a healthcare role?
-Has it whetted your appetite for more?
 Are you a graduate who cares about people?
 If you are keen to become a health professional and want to shape the future of nursing, read on to find out how we can help you achieve these objectives.

 As a mental health nurse, you focus on the therapeutic relationship with those with mental ill health, and with their families.
 You provide the support and treatment to meet their physical, psychological, social, mental and spiritual care needs.
-More than anything else, mental health nursing requires empathy, to care about the people you are working with.
+More than anything else, mental health nursing requires empathy and compassion, to care about the people you are working with.

-Unlike many of the older, traditional nursing schools, at Essex you receive a fresh, contemporary and relevant nurse education programme integrated into a University that is one of the UK's top ten research institutions.
+You will receive a contemporary and relevant nurse education programme, integrated into a University that is one of the UK's top 10 research institutions.
 We specialise in applied, multidisciplinary research, and also host the NIHR Research Design Service for the East of England.

 Our MSc Mental Health Nursing (pre-registration) is one several options for studying nursing within our School of Health and Human Sciences, all of which lead to eligibility to apply for registration with the Nursing and Midwifery Council and an associated academic award; for a full list of the courses available, and information on all of the routes into Nursing available at Essex including our Return to Practice course, please see our department pages.